russ0133/pixi-game/README.md

 3. Once the 'fire' method on a Player class is called, a new Bullet class is instantiated.
 4. The game loop constantly checks for collisions between a Bullet instance and a Tile instance, moving any available Bullet instance.
 If a collision is detected between a Bullet instance and Tile instance, Tile.damage is called with parameter dmg as Bullet.#config.bulletDamageValue.

+Bullets are deleted once they leave the stage or hit a Wall/Hay.

 ## Run Locally

 Clone the project